ArunaUsitha/form-validator/README.md

 # form-validator
 A simple form validate plugin used to validate HTML Forms.

-# Author :Aruna|Killer
+##Author :Aruna|Killer

  used to validate html input elements on the fly of a form

  required Jquery library 2.00 or higher

- usage :
+##usage

-  inputs should be in a form group, the bootstrap way. as example
+  inputs should be in a form group, the bootstrap way.

+  example:

      <form id="form-to-validate">
       <div class="custom-form-user">